-The Ministry of Health and Care Services' Regulations of 4 December 2001 relating to water supply and drinking water.
+The Ministry of Health and Care Services

-The Ministry of Social Affairs and the Norwegian Directorate of Health's Regulations of 17 June 1991 relating to hygienic factors, etc. for installations involved in the petroleum activities, Ch.
-III.
+Regulations of 4 December 2001 No. 1372 relating to water supply and drinking water (in Norwegian only).
+Regulations of 17 June 1991 No. 386 relating to hygienic factors, etc. for facilities involved in the petroleum activities (in Norwegian only), Ch.
+III,

-Detailed regulations relating to requirements to drinking water units on facilities for production, etc. of subsea petroleum deposits, with guidelines for disinfection issued by the Ministry of Social Affairs on 23 October 1978.

-The Ministry of Health and Care Services' Regulations of 21 November 2003 No. 1362 relating to radiation protection and use of radiation.
+Detailed regulations 23 October 1978 No. 9938 relating to requirements to drinking water units on facilities for production, etc. of subsea petroleum deposits, with guidelines for disinfection (in Norwegian only), Regulations of 21 November 2003 No. 1362 relating to radiation protection and use of radiation (in Norwegian only).